Muon Dynamics as a Spectral Wasserstein Flow: Monge Maps and Conditional Brenier Theorem

-The coupling set is convex and weakly compact, $\cK$ is convex and compact, and the integrand is affine and continuous in each variable, so Sion's theorem applies. \end{proof}

-The following corollary explains when an optimal coupling is induced by a Monge map of Brenier type. \begin{corollary}[Conditional Brenier theorem] Assume $\mu$ is absolutely continuous.
+The following proposition explains when an optimal coupling is induced by a Monge map of Brenier type. \begin{proposition}[Conditional Brenier theorem] Assume $\mu$ is absolutely continuous.
 If a maximizing matrix $Q_*\in\cK$ in Theorem~\ref{thm:minmax} is positive definite, then every optimal coupling for $\Wg(\mu,\nu)$ is induced by a map.
 More precisely, there exists a convex function $u$ such that